loreanvictor/haken/README.md

 ## Who is this for?

-[**HAKEN**](.) is useful for when you want to allow someone else write the functions that might benefit using the hooks.
-If you are writing a framework, or providing some form of inversion of control, and want to allow user functions to be able to _hook_ into various aspects of your _host_ code / environment, perhaps [**HAKEN**](.) is useful for you.
+If you are writing a framework, or providing some form of inversion of control, and want to allow _user functions_ (written by someone else) to be able to _hook_ into various aspects of your _host_ code / environment, [**HAKEN**](.) can come in handy.

 <br>

 ## Why?

-The same thing can be effectively achieved with classes: the _user function_ (perhaps a constructor) can return an instance with some methods, and the _host_ code can later on call those methods.
+What [**HAKEN**](.) does can also be achieved by using classes instead of functions.
+A _user function_ can return an instance (perhaps it is a constructor), which provides methods that your _host code_ can then invoke in response to later events.

-The main difference is composability: _user functions_ can use custom hooks, which can arbitrarily invoke the original hooks:
+The main difference between OOP and the hooks pattern is composability: repeated patterns can be isolated into _custom hooks_, which can arbitrarily invoke the original hooks:

 ```ts
 export const useGreeter = () => {